sonakbi/block-demo-sifive/README.md

-## Question
+## Question & Answer
-1. What about the procedure for on-boarding of demo block (including PWM, capctl, pio, loopback module)
+Q1.
+What about the procedure for on-boarding of demo block (including PWM, capctl, pio, loopback module)

-2. Can we on-board seperate module? or do we have to make top verilog module for onboarding?
+Q2.
+Can we on-board seperate module? or do we have to make top verilog module for onboarding?